GD

 Kleoniki (Lydia) Theodoridou

 Kleoniki Lydia Theodoridou is a Geologist with a master’s degree in Risk and Disaster Science from University College London.
-She is currently a Blog Editor at the European Geosciences Union Geodynamics division for the third year in a row.
-Her research interests range from Disaster Risk Reduction, Climate-related topics, Geoheritage, and Geodynamics.
-You can reach Kleoniki Lydia via e-mail or follow her on Twitter.
+She is a working as a Publications Manager at the Institute of Strategic Risk Management and a Blog Editor at the European Geosciences Union Geodynamics division for the fourth year in a row.
+Her research interests range from Disaster Risk Reduction, Climate-related topics, Geoheritage and Geodynamics.
+You can reach Kleoniki Lydia via e-mail.

 Katherine Villavicencio